mlabs-haskell/covenant/STANDARDS.md

-It benefits everyone if tests run as fast as possible: since parallel capabilities are available (and can be used automatically with Tasty), we should do that.
+It benefits everyone if tests run as fast as possible: since parallel capabilities are available (and can be used automatically with Tasty), we should use them.
 The flags specified guarantee that parallelism is automatically used;
 furthermore, we use ``-O2`` to make sure we get the benefit of most optimizations.
 We do something similar for benchmarks, but because parallelism can interfere with benchmark measurements, we don't require the same flag set.